irmen/prog8/docs/source/programming.rst

 It's not possible to set a new value to string or array variables etc, because they get allocated a fixed amount of memory which will not change.
 (You *can* change the value of elements in a string or array though).

+It is possible to "chain" assignments: ``x = y = z = 42``, this is just a shorthand for the three individual assignments with the same value 42.

 .. attention::
     **Data type conversion (in assignments):**
     When assigning a value with a 'smaller' datatype to variable with a 'larger' datatype,